joeyipara02/Azure-AD-Project/README.md

 ![ALt Text](https://i.imgur.com/KcylFlZ.png)

-* **Now we can remote into our server now that we set it the IP Address to Static.
+* **Now that we've set our Windows Server to a static IP we can now remote into our Server.
 When you remote into your Windows 2019 Server with your administrator username and password your VM wil load up and this Server Manager dashboard will pop up.
-This is where we will install Active Directory from and how we will promote it to our Windows 2019 Server.
+This is where we will install Active Directory later on.
 Congrats on sucessfully creating and remoting into your windows server!!**

 ![Alt Text](https://i.imgur.com/dbEd28C.jpg)